Himanxusharma/easy-chrome/README.md

 - One-click cache clearing
 - Instant page reload
 - Perfect for developers and testers
+- Clears cookies and cache for the current domain

 ### ⏱️ Auto-Refresh
 - Tab-specific refresh intervals